-The Tier A client and Tier B database server were connected by two 10Gb Ethernet crossover connections.
-On one side, these cables were plugged into two of the 10Gb ports in the Tier A client, one per 10Gb adapter.
-On the other side, these cables were plugged into one port on each of the 10Gb adapters in the Tier B database server.
+The Tier A client and Tier B database server were connected by four 10Gb Ethernet crossover connections.
+On one side, these cables were plugged into four of the 10Gb ports in the Tier A client, two per 10Gb adapter.
+On the other side, these cables were plugged into both ports of each 10Gb adapter in the Tier B database server.
 These crossover networks, all running at 10Gb, handled all of the network traffic between Tier A and Tier B while a measurement was underway.

-Two additional crossover connections were setup between the Tier A client and the driver.
+Two crossover connections were setup between the Tier A client and the Driver.
 On the client, these cables were both plugged into one dual-port 10Gb adapter.
-These networks, which fulfill the mandatory network between the driver and Tier A, were used by the client to report its results to the driver as a benchmark run was underway.
+These networks, which fulfill the mandatory network between the Driver and Tier A, were used by the client to report its results to the Driver as a benchmark run was underway.

-Another network connected the driver, the database server, the client, and a time server.
-This network, which was connected via a Gb Ethernet switch, used one of the onboard Gb Ethernet ports on the client and on the database server.
+Another network connected the Driver, the Tier B database server, the Tier A client, and a time server.
+This network, which was connected via a Gb Ethernet switch, used one of the onboard Gb Ethernet ports on the Tier A client and on the Tier B database server.
 It was used for miscellaneous file sharing and time syncing.
 It was not used during a benchmark run.